GiulioSun/UniqueKmerSequence/README.md

 2.Insert the mutations in the reference genome

-3.The wildtype regions and mutated regions from which I get the k-mers
+3.Obtain wildtype regions and mutated regions from which we get the k-mers

 4.Choose the unique k-mers of mutated regions and wildtype regions